jrgenerative/fixed-wing-sim/README.md

 2. air density [kg/m^3]
 3. range of ``alpha`` and ``beta`` values for which coefficients shall be computed (``alpha`` denotes the angle of attack, and ``beta`` the sideslip angle).

-The computation outputs for each coefficient a 2-dimensional matrix which contains the coefficients value for all specified ``[alpha, beta]`` configurations.
-Already computed coefficient matrices can be found [here](./ExperimentalCarrierSimulink/output).
+Output is for each coefficient a 2-dimensional matrix which contains the coefficient's value for all specified ``[alpha, beta]`` configurations.
+Computed coefficient matrices can be found [here](./ExperimentalCarrierSimulink/output).
 The coefficient naming convention is summarized below.

 #### Aerodynamic Coefficients